Agwara/dominoClient/AboutProject.md

 * Customer can chat with a company's representative from the app to resolve any issues.

 * There should be an Admin interface.

+// Features to add
+* Make the delivery and carryout buttons 3d like the buttons styled in 30days of CSS.